zac-heisey/murray-lampert/index.md

     background-image: "/v1609178256/murray-lampert/version3/testimonials-bg.png"
     text-overlay:
       background-color: gray
-      alignment: center
+      alignment: right
       small-heading: Customer Testmonial - Room Addition & Remodel
-      main-content: We contacted 4 top contractors in the San Diego area to do our construction project.
+      main-content: "“We contacted 4 top contractors in the San Diego area to do our construction project.
 After the presentation of their plan, Murray Lampert stood out as the best, especially with the cost of the project.
-The quality of the work, cost, and early completion of the project makes us happy we choose Murray Lampert among the other contractors.
-The Murray Lampert team are great communicators, and they kept us informed throughout each phase of our project.
+The quality of the work, cost, and early completion of the project makes us happy we choose Murray Lampert among the other contractors.”"
-        We’ve received a lot of positive compliments on the quality and workmanship of the finished project.
       detail: "- Stan & Gema, Spring Valley"
     cta:
       enabled: true